vruusmann/openscoring.io/_posts/2022-07-14-sklearn_chaid_pmml.md

 sklearn2pmml(pipeline, "CHAIDIris.pmml")
 ```

-The eventual type definitions of fields are easy to verify by opening the PMML document in text editor, and inspecting `DataField@optype` and `DataType@dataType` attribute values.
+The eventual type definitions of fields are easy to verify by opening the PMML document in a text editor, and inspecting `DataField@optype` and `DataType@dataType` attribute values.

 For example, the `/PMML/DataDictionary` element for the "CHAIDIris" model contains three field declarations - one for the target field, and two for input fields: